autowarefoundation/autoware.universe/f1tenth/readme.md

 cd autoware && . install/setup.bash
 ros2 launch launch_autoware_f1tenth demo_launch.py
 ```

+Rviz2 should launch automatically with the target map loaded (black markers).
+After a short peroid of time the simulated Lidar data (markers with color) should be overlaid on top of the map indicating the simulation is running correctly.
+It can take up to `5 minutes` for the Lidar data to show up if the simulator is launched for the first time.
+You may adjust the camera angle using your mouse's left and right buttons and scroll wheel.
 ![RViz image](f1tenth_sim.jpg)

 2. Launch the `teleop_twist_keyboard` node for keyboard tele-operation.
 Focus on (select) this terminal and use `U`, `I`, `O` keys to manually control the f1tenth car in the simulation.
 Use `Q` and `Z` keys to increase and decrease the speed.